 Showy milkweed resembles common milkweed, but it can be distinguished from the latter in two ways:

-- By its flowers: The star-shaped flowers are larger, and there is more space between the individual flowers in the flower head (or "umbel," which measures 3 inches across), making them stand out in a showy fashion (thus the common name)
+- Flowers: The star-shaped flowers are larger, and there is more space between the individual flowers in the flower head (or "umbel," which measures 3 inches across), making them stand out in a showy fashion

-- By the presence of tiny "hairs" on the plant
+- By the presence of tiny fibers or "hairs" on the plant

 Showy milkweed is perhaps most valued as being a host plant for the larvae (caterpillars) of monarch butterflies.
 Learn how to give showy milkweed the optimal conditions that it needs to put on a spectacular show in your landscape.